yuxuantaoisak/unit_3/Project/README.md

 ![Blank diagram - Color (3)](https://github.com/yuxuantaoisak/unit_3/assets/144768397/38b62483-0197-48fb-888e-21bfe7245ead)

+_Fig.
+7_

-This method is called when the user tries to signup.
+In *Fig. 7*, the try_signup method is called when the user tries to signup.
 It first defines upass, cpass, and email.
 Then, it uses a series of elif statements to confirm if the password policy is met.
 If so, two queries will be ran to check in the database if the email or username has been used.
 If not, the user information will be inserted into the database, followed by a pop up window saying that registration is complete.